clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-27-get-started.md

 Detailed explanation of the evaluation metrics could be found in the _"Portfolio"_ section.

-However, note that if you are traversing a large amount of dates, it would be better **not** to update the evaluation metrics every day as it would require a large amount of memory and computation time.
+However, note that if you are traversing a large amount of dates, it would be better **not** to update the evaluation metrics every day as it would require a large amount of memory and computation time, or to only print a small number of rows of the evaluation report.

+ Note that the evaluation report could also be found in the `out_evaluation_report.csv` file.

 <br>